jojozhuang/jojozhuang.github.io/_tutorial/react/building-online-code-editor-with-react-and-express.md

 tags: [React, Express]
 ---

-> Build an online code editor with React as front end and Node.js as back end.
+> Build an online code editor with React as front end and Express as back end.

 ## 1. Introduction
 In the posting [Running C and Java in Node.js]({% link _tutorial/nodejs/running-c-and-java-in-nodejs.md %}), I introduced how to run C and Java in [Node.js](https://nodejs.org/en/).
 In this posting, I will introduce how to create a web application to achieve the same function with React and Node.js.